 Property owners or tenants owe a reasonable duty of care to people they allow on their property.
 Examples of such “permissive users” of defendants’ property include:

 - home health care workers

-Common types of evidence that may show that plaintiffs were “permissive” users of the defendants’ property includes
+Common types of evidence that may show that you were a “permissive” user of the defendants’ property include

 - service contracts,